coolcat-creations/plg_fields_iconlink/README.md

 # plg_fields_iconlink
 Joomla!
 Custom Fields Plugin to display an url with a Font Awesome icon.
+(For Joomla 3)

 ## Custom Fields Plugin
 works for templates that use font awesome 4 fonts